Congressional District # 06

 EPA signed an Enforcement Action Memorandum on May 10, 1996, which documented the need for a Non-Time-Critical Removal Action at the site.
 EPA and UCC entered into an AOC which became effective on March 4, 1997.
 Through the AOC, UCC voluntarily agreed to implement the site response actions.
 The AOC separated the site into two OUs: a Soil Operable Unit (OU1) and a Groundwater Management Operable Unit (OU2).
 OU1 consists of the real property that comprises the Raschig Area, Site A Landfill, Site B Landfill and Lime Sludge Area, Unnamed Creek, the North Tank Farm and, solely for purposes of O&M activities, the OU1 portion of the site also includes the North Landfill.
 OU2 includes the areal extent of groundwater contamination associated with OU1, the abandoned Benzene Transfer Pipeline, the Monitoring Well TW-75 Area, and the North Landfill.

 Construction work at the site began with closure of the North Landfill.
 This work was completed in April 1997.
-Work on the Soil Containment OU1 was completed in February 2002.
+Work on the Soil Containment Operable Unit (OU1) was completed in February 2002.
 Construction of the Groundwater Management Operable Unit (OU2) was completed in August 2003 and EPA issued its final inspection approval letter on February 23, 2004.

 As part of the startup activities of the groundwater extraction system in December 2003, samples were collected from newly installed recovery wells.
 Dioxins and furans were found to be present at detectable concentrations in the combined recovery well discharges for Site A and Site B. The agreement between Solvay (the neighboring wastewater treatment facility) and UCC specifically stipulates that Solvay will not accept groundwater containing dioxins.
 Upon receipt of the groundwater data indicating the presence of dioxins and furans, UCC immediately shut down those recovery wells and notified Solvay, EPA and Ohio EPA.

-Ohio EPA performed the annual Operation and Maintenance Inspection at the North Landfill Operable Unit and Soil Containment Operable Unit on May 8, 2013.
+Ohio EPA performed the annual Operation and Maintenance Inspection at the North Landfill Operable Unit and Soil Containment Operable Unit in the spring 2014.
 Overall, conditions at the site were found to be acceptable and in accordance with operation requirements.
 No issues were identified that were required to be addressed by the PRPs.

 ContactsRemedial Project Manager, U.S. EPA